jsk-ros-pkg/jsk_robot/jsk_unitree_robot/README.md

 ROS package for Unitree Go1 robot.

+This document assumes that your robot is already configured with JSK's ROS environment.
+To configure this, please ask your robot's administrator along with [this instruction](./cross/README.md#setup-go1-robot).

 ## How to Run

 See [manual](https://drive.google.com/drive/folders/1PZDOo8WUcqwU8mNek2qAaTwW9WjJVVRL?usp=sharing) before you use Go 1. (jsk.imi.i.u-tokyo.ac.jp account is required.)